-Western Confluence magazine explores the western United States’ stickiest natural resource issues – drought, freshwater supply, our changing climate, wildfires, invasive species, insect outbreaks, energy development impacts, conservation finance, and more – and seeks out realistic, interdisciplinary solutions.
-The magazine bridges complicated science and policy understanding generated at academic institutions to the people who are working with natural resources out on the ground.
+Western Confluence magazine explores the western United States’ most confounding natural resource issues–drought, freshwater supply, our changing climate, wildfires, invasive species, insect outbreaks, energy development impacts, conservation, land management, and more–and seeks out realistic, interdisciplinary solutions.
+The magazine bridges complicated science and policy understanding generated at academic and research institutions to the people who are working with natural resources on the ground.
+We also elevate the voices of those who are bringing innovative approaches to addressing real-world environment and natural resource challenges across the West.

 The Western Confluence advisory board offers mentorship, brainstorming, and guidance to the magazine staff.
-The board includes Anne MacKinnon, Chris Madson, and Randy Teeuwen.
+The board includes Gregory Nickerson, Anne MacKinnon, and Chris Madson.
 Many thanks to them for their insights and support.

 Since 1993, the Ruckelshaus Institute at the University of Wyoming has provided research, policy analysis, and collaborative decision-making support to inform natural resource management in the West.
 The Institute fosters responsible solutions to natural resource challenges by stewarding application of sound data and information to real-world management decisions.
-The Ruckelshaus Institute works to ensure that citizens and leaders make wise and informed decisions that will sustain our communities and natural resources for generations to come.
+The Ruckelshaus Institute supports citizens and leaders to help them make wise and informed decisions that will sustain our communities, lands, and natural resources for generations to come.

 University of Wyoming